NikeshSoni/NikeshSoni/README.md

 # 💫 About Me:
 👋 Hello!
-I’m Nikesh Rajbhar<br>💻 Aspiring Web Developer<br>🎓 Recent Graduate with a degree in Computer Science<br>🌐 Passionate about creating user-friendly and responsive websites<br>🛠️ Skilled in HTML, CSS, Scss , Bootstrap and JavaScript<br>Es6 , Typescript , React.js Redux and Redux Toolkit<br>📈 Eager to Learn and adapt to new technologies<br>🤝 Team Player with excellent collaboration skills<br>🔍 Detail-Oriented with a focus on clean code and best practices<br>🚀 Motivated to turn ideas into reality through coding<br>✨ Ready to Start my journey in the web development world!
+I’m Nikesh Rajbhar<br>💻 Aspiring Web Developer<br>🎓 Recent Graduate with a degree in B-com<br>🌐 Passionate about creating user-friendly and responsive websites<br>🛠️ Skilled in HTML, CSS, Scss , Bootstrap and JavaScript<br>Es6 , Typescript , React.js Redux and Redux Toolkit<br>📈 Eager to Learn and adapt to new technologies<br>🤝 Team Player with excellent collaboration skills<br>🔍 Detail-Oriented with a focus on clean code and best practices<br>🚀 Motivated to turn ideas into reality through coding<br>✨ Ready to Start my journey in the web development world!

 ## 🌐 Socials: